angelsolaorbaiceta/InkUnits/README.md

 See more in the [documentation](Documentation/Usage.md).

 # Installation
-You can add _InkUnits_ in several ways:
+You can add _InkUnits_ to your projects in several ways:

 ## Swift Package Manager
 Add the following dependency in your `Package.swift` file: